manosgior/manosgior.github.io/README.md

 I’m a Ph.D. student at the [Systems Research Group](https://dse.in.tum.de/), [Technical University of Munich (TUM)](https://www.tum.de/), supervised by [Prof. Pramod Bhatotia](https://dse.in.tum.de/bhatotia/).
 My research interests lie in the field of systems software for quantum computing, i.e., I bring systems abstractions and mechanisms into quantum computing for improved programmability, performance, and scalability.

-In particular, I focus on compiler and OS mechanisms that address the low fidelity, vast heterogeneity, and underutilization of quantum devices and the users' experience with respect to job queuing times.
-To achieve this, I design systems that leverage *circuit cutting and knitting*, spatiotemporal multiplexing (aka scheduling), and hybrid quantum-classical resource estimation and management.
+In particular, I focus on compiler and OS mechanisms that address the low fidelity, heterogeneity, under-utilization, and significant queuing times of quantum resources.
+To achieve this, I design systems that leverage quantum error mitigation, circuit cutting and knitting, multi-programming, and hybrid quantum-classical resource estimation and scheduling.

-Previously, I worked in the distributed systems area, specifically in distributed shared logs, state machine replication (SMR), and replication protocols.
+Previously, I worked in the distributed systems area, specifically in distributed shared logs, hardware-assisted replication protocols, and the implementation of fast reads in asynchronous replication protocols.

 Before joining TUM, I graduated from the [Computer Science Department](https://www.csd.uoc.gr/CSD/index.jsp?lang=en), [University of Crete](https://en.uoc.gr/), Greece, where I worked on highly parallel data structures and cloud scheduling.

 Please call me Manos.
 Emmanouil sounds awkwardly official.

 #### Research Interests
-*Quantum Computing, Hybrid Quantum-Classical Systems, Heterogeneous & Distributed Systems, Resource Management*
+*Quantum Compilers, Quantum Error Mitigation, Hybrid Quantum-Classical Resource Estimation and Management, HPC, Distributed Systems*

 ## Publications